Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Intermediate quantities

-While the 2PN CoM position $G^i$, along with the associated tidal corrections, has already been computed for the dynamical sector and displayed in Eq.(45) of~\cite{Bernard:2023eul}, we now provide its 1.5PN contributions arising from the dissipative terms in the EoM.
-They are written as
+While the center-of-mass position $G^i$ has already been computed in the conservative sector up to the NNLO and is displayed in Eq.~(45) of Ref.~\cite{Bernard:2023eul}, we now focus on deriving its dissipative contributions.
+In principle, $G^i$ can be computed by successively integrating the flux-balance equations for the linear momentum $P^i$ and for $G^i$ itself.
+These flux-balance equations take the form~\cite{Trestini:2024mfs}

+where $\calF^i_{\bm{P}}$ and $\calF^i_{\bm{G}}$ denote the tensorial fluxes of linear momentum and of center-of-mass position, respectively, while $\calF^i_{s,\bm{P}}$ and $\calF^i_{s,\bm{G}}$ are their scalar counterparts.
+The explicit expressions for these tensorial fluxes, written in terms of the radiative moments, are the same as in GR and are given in Eqs.~(4.12b)–(4.15b) of Ref.~\cite{Compere:2019gft}.
+The corresponding scalar fluxes are defined in Eqs.~(5.5) of Ref.~\cite{Trestini:2024mfs}.
+Using these formulas, we find that $G^i$ acquires a dissipative contribution (or Schott term) at the $\text{N}^{1.5}\text{LO}$ relevant to this work, which we split as

 with